-Portfolio managers who are interested in obtaining an allocation of an IPO must prepare an IPO Eligibility/Suitability Form expressing his or her interest, detailing the client account participation and indicating whether they are "long-term holders" or "short-term holders." (long-term holders are expected to hold their shares for at least 60 days, unless there is an increase or decrease of 30% or more from the IPO price.)
+Portfolio managers who are interested in obtaining an allocation of an IPO must prepare an IPO Eligibility/Suitability Form expressing his or her interest, detailing the client account participation and indicating whether they are "long-term holders" or "short-term holders" (long-term holders are expected to hold their shares for at least 60 days, unless there is an increase or decrease of 30% or more from the IPO price).
 IPO shares are first allocated based upon whether the portfolio managers who submitted indications of interest are long-term holders or short-term holders, pursuant to percentages reflected in a matrix covered in the policy.
-Allocations of securities which are the primary investments in specialized mandates (e.g., MLP, and certain companies designated as sustainability leaders) are allocated the first 50% of an MLP or sustainability leaders IPO.
+Allocations of securities which are the primary investments in specialized mandates (MLP, Infrastructure, Canadian companies and certain companies designated as sustainability leaders) are allocated the first 50% of a specialized mandate security.
 The Compliance Department monitors each instance of an IPO and follow-on or secondary offering to ensure the allocations are in accordance with the policy.